-To extend herself musically, Ruby picked up violin, cello and double bass at school on top of her studies on viola.
+To extend herself musically, Ruby picked up violin, cello and double bass at school in addition to her studies on viola.
 In her spare time she enjoys taking photos, as much for the process and the experience of seeing the world through a lens, as for the final image.
 Having also been on exchange to France, Ruby loves the French language and has developed a taste for good cheese.